rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-view-results-of-a-browse-request-for-an-agent-v2-project-id-agents-agent-id-browse-requests-request-id.rst

     GET /v2/{project_id}/agents/{agent_id}/browse-requests/{request_id}

 This operation shows the results for the specified browse request for the specified agent's files.
-The request returns a 404 response code until the agent responds to the browse request (see "Request to browse an agent's files").
+The request returns a 404 response code until the agent responds to the browse request (see :ref:`Request to browse an agent's files<get-list-the-log-files-for-an-agent>`).
 Consider this response transient because it might disappear after a minute or so.